sexual assault charge

 Aggravated sexual assault in company s61JA Life imprisonment

-There are also “sexual act” offences under ss 61KE–61KF with their own penalties, which may apply depending on the conduct alleged.
+There are also sexual act offences under sections 61KE to 61KF with their own penalties, which may apply depending on the conduct alleged.

-Standard non-parole periods: The standard non-parole period (SNP) for sexual assault under s61I is 7 years.
+Standard non-parole periods (SNPs) are legislative guideposts representing a typical, mid-range example of the offence.
+The SNP for sexual assault under section 61I is 7 years.
 For aggravated sexual assault (s61J) it is 10 years, and for aggravated sexual assault in company (s61JA) it is 15 years.
-SNPs are legislative guideposts for a typical, mid-range example of the offence, courts can impose more or less depending on the specific circumstances of the case and whether there was a guilty plea.
+Courts can impose more or less depending on the specific circumstances of the case, including whether a guilty plea was entered.

-Aggravating factors that can elevate a charge to s61J (aggravated sexual assault) include inflicting or threatening actual bodily harm or grievous bodily harm, committing the offence in company with another person, depriving the victim of liberty, offending against a child under the age of 16, and offending against a person with a serious physical or cognitive disability.
+Aggravating factors that can elevate a charge to aggravated sexual assault (s61J) include inflicting or threatening actual bodily harm, committing the offence in company, depriving the victim of liberty, offending against a child under 16, and offending against a person with a serious physical or cognitive disability.

 How Courts Determine Consent

-Courts assess what the accused said or did, before or during the sexual activity, to establish whether they took steps to ascertain consent.
-It is also worth noting that self-induced intoxication cannot be used to make a belief in consent more reasonable.
+Courts assess what the accused said or did before or during the sexual activity to determine whether steps were taken to ascertain consent.
+Self-induced intoxication cannot be used to make a belief in consent more reasonable.

-Juries are now directed on common misconceptions about consent, including why a person who has been sexually assaulted may not physically resist.
+Juries are now directed on common misconceptions about sexual assault, including why a person who has been sexually assaulted may not physically resist.

 Defences to Sexual Assault Charges

-The most common defence is that the complainant gave affirmative consent, that is, there is evidence they freely and voluntarily agreed by words or actions at the time.
+The most common defence is that the complainant gave affirmative consent, that there is evidence they freely and voluntarily agreed, by words or actions, at the time.
 Counsel will need to point to specific evidence to support this.

-Other defences that may be relevant, depending on the facts of the case include:
+Other defences that may be relevant, depending on the facts of the case include the following:

-• Reasonable belief in consent: the accused took genuine steps to ascertain consent at the time, and it was reasonable in the circumstances to have believed it was given.
+• Reasonable belief in consent: the accused took genuine steps to ascertain consent at the time and it was reasonable in the circumstances to have believed consent was given.
 Intoxication of the accused cannot be used to support this belief.

-• Identification: that the accused was not the person who committed the act.
+• Identification: that the accused was not the person who committed the act alleged.

 • Mental health impairment: where a significant mental health condition affected the accused’s understanding of the act or its consequences.